jmfranck/acert.github.io/VirtualBox/Downloads.md

 ## Delay in Upload of Windows Image

-Our upload bandwidth is ***much*** slower than we anticipated, so the Windows will be uploaded later on Sunday, June 7<sup>th</sup>.

-Please try out the Linux image as soon as you can so there is still time to report back with problems!
+We now plan to upload the Windows VM after most people have successfully installed the Linux VM, and we have worked out all the download- and install-related issues: likely on the evening of Sunday, June 7<sup>th</sup>.
+Please try out the Linux image as soon as possible!

 ##Some notes as of 4:30 PM Saturday:
 (This section answers questions and gives updates for people who are having any issues with the download.)